peterthorpe5/Gallusggal6_RNAseq/README.md

 # Gallusggal6_RNAseq
 This is a collection of scripts used to interogate RNAseq data.
-We is used in part for the following publication:
+This was used in part for the following publication:

 # Asymmetrical light exposure drives lateralisation through the vascular system and extracellular matrix in the embryonic retina